Moustafaa91/DiscountCode_ConsoleApp/README.md

    - Displays whether the code was successfully used.

 4. **Get Used Codes**:
-   - Retrieves a list of all used discount codes, including their usage timestamps.
+   - Retrieves a list of all used discount codes.

 5. **Get Unused Codes**:
    - Retrieves a list of all unused discount codes.